Danhayes3008/Help-The-Homeless/README.md

 Due to a major error i couldn't fix on my first attempt to build this project, i have been left with no choice but to start it again.
 Luckily at least half the work done can be salvaged and it is my hope that on this second attempt i will not run into the same problems that i had in the last one.
-As i transferred a-lot of the files over from my first attempt at the project i have decided to add a link to that said repository called <a href="https://github.com/Danhayes3008/milestone4">milestone4</a> so that people can see how the project has improved since i started again.
+As i transferred a-lot of the files over from my first attempt at the project i have decided to add a link to that said repository called [milestone4](https://github.com/Danhayes3008/milestone4) so that people can see how the project has improved since i started again.

 *Table of Contents*